 At level 8, you’ll receive:

-• Another Feat choice.
-Take Resilient, and use it to improve your Charisma to 20.
-This will also give you Advantage on Charisma checks.
+- Another Feat choice.
+Take Ability Improvement, and use it to improve your Charisma to 20.
+This further improves your Spellcasting.

 Level 9

-At Level 9 you gain access to more powerful magic.
+At Level 9 you gain access to more powerful magic for your BG3 Wyll Build.
 You unlock:

-• Choose one more spell to unlock.
+- Choose one more spell to unlock.
 We recommend either Flame Strike or Cone of Cold – These are both really strong AOE spells that can deal high damage.
-Which one of these you get depends on if you want to focus more on fire or cold damage – these spells are both around equal in strength.
+I prefer Flame Strike because it can be used from a greater distance, but Cone of Cold is also pretty good and has around the same damage potential.

 Level 10